0x41424142/jakes-blog/docs/blog/posts/putting-a-site-on-cf.md

 No hidden tricks here - I just added in a link to the main site.
 You can check out the main site for yourself [here](https://www.jakelindsay.uk).

-## Step 3: Final Resources Touches
+## Step 3: Final Resources Touch Up

 With the website content in place, I needed to add a few more things to the project in terms of style.